ashamaheshwari/sql_lahman-ashamaheshwari/README.md

-## Lahman Baseball Database Exercise
+## Lahman Baseball Database Exercise (PostgreSQL Exercise 3)

+This was assignment provided by Instructor Micheal Holloway in NSS Data Science Bootcamp.

+Note: in order to not have all the querries run at all times, I commented each one out after I completed it.

 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - data dictionary is available [here](http://www.seanlahman.com/files/database/readme2016.txt)